the-guild-org/the-guild-docs/.changeset/shiny-snails-bake.md

 '@guild-docs/client': minor
 ---

-Allow using "`" in TOC
+Support markdown in TOC and navigation labels